AllenDang/giu/README.md

 ## Features

-Compare to other imgui golang bindings, giu has following features:
+Compare to other Dear ImGui golang bindings, giu has following features:

 - Live-update during the resizing of OS window (implemented on GLFW 3.3 and OpenGL 3.2).
 - Redraw only when user event occurred.
 Costs only 0.5% CPU usage with 60FPS.